SJ23 Tech Tip E03, (Updated 2016-10-25) Bob Schimmel

 7. Never be the highest object around and never be next to the highest object around.
 Crouch down if caught in an open area or roll into a ditch if possible.

-An adequate lightning protection system may have to carry an ungodly amount of current which is virtually impossible to install on a sail boat.
+An adequate lightning protection system may have to carry an ungodly amount of current which is impossible to install on a sail boat.
 However, it is estimated that a properly installed system can reduce your chances of being hit by up to 80% simply by neutralizing the electrical charge in the area under your mast.
 The neutralizing system is worth installing as a preventive measure.

-The lightning rod was conceived by Ben Franklin in 1752 to safely conduct a strike to earth, thereby saving the wood buildings in Pennsylvania.
+The lightning rod was conceived by Benjamin Franklin in 1752 to safely conduct a strike to earth, thereby saving the wood buildings in Pennsylvania.
 It is easier for lightning to follow the ground wire to earth than to go through the air or a wood building.
-There were very few fire departments around at the time so it was kind of important to keep their wood abodes standing!
+There were very few fire departments around at the time so it was kind of important to keep their wooden abodes standing!
 A sailboat with an aluminum mast already has a lightning rod and the only thing you have to do is bond it to earth.
 The concept of electrically grounding a mast scares some sailors who think it will attract lightning, making them reluctant to do so.
-The logic is basically flawed because grounded or not, an aluminum mast is a better conductor than the air around the boat and thus attractive to nearby lightning.
+The logic is basically flawed because grounded or not, an aluminum mast is a better conductor than the air around the boat and thus attractive to lightning.
 When a strike reaches the bottom of an ungrounded mast, it generally fires (flashes) through the hull into the water, sometimes leaving a hole in the hull big enough to sink the boat.
 At other times it perforates the hull with numerous tiny holes or fissures just above the water line.
 They are difficult to find and seal.
 The lightning may also leap (flash) to other metal parts of the boat and potentially pass through a conductive crew member.
 Yikes.

 There is compelling evidence that grounding a mast lowers the incidence of damage or injury from a strike and no evidence that it increases the likelihood of being struck.
-As an example, the standing rigging on my previous 22' pocket cruiser sailboat usually had a blue corona around it during an electrical storm.
+For example, the standing rigging on my previous 22' pocket cruiser sailboat usually had a blue corona around it during an electrical storm.
 This is St. Elmo's fire.
 Many people in the marina remarked on how beautiful this phenomenon looked, though I never saw it myself.
-So I decided to do something about it and bonded the bottom of the mast to the pivot bolt of the steel keel (earth) that hung in the water (earth).
+So I decided to do something about it and bonded the bottom of the mast to the SS pivot bolt of the steel keel (earth) that hung in the water (earth).
 After that the rigging no longer glowed.
 What a show spoiler!
 The lesson to learn here is that an electrically grounded metal mast can be discharged which minimizes the possibility of it becoming a strike zone.

 Ideally the electrical path to earth should be directed outside the hull, leaving the crew inside the cabin in relative safety.
 I didn't know that back then.
 When I installed the ground wire from the mast to my keel (inside the cabin) it looks like I compromised the safety of the crew by directing the charge through the inside.
 However, the chain plates also terminate inside the cabin and grounding them and all other metal parts was definitely an improvement over doing nothing.
 The chain plates of an SJ23 extend into the cabin and there is also an aluminum compression post but it is electrically isolated from the mast.
 Either will do a nice job of conducting the charge into the cabin from which it can flash to the next most conductive object, likely a crew.
-However, if the metal is grounded the charge will usually follow the path of least resistance to ground, thereby protecting the crew.
+However, if the metal is bonded to earth ground the charge will usually follow the path of least resistance to earth, thereby protecting the crew.
 Now do you understand why doing nothing can be dangerous and bonding to earth is better?

 The metal hardware configuration in an SJ23 is a good example of why lightning grounding on a sail boat is such a complicated subject and why there is no definitive solution for all boats.
 If the charge is directed to earth (the water outside the hull) it reduces the risk of being hit and protects the crew seeking protection inside the cabin.
 That's the theory.
-However, there is so much energy in a direct strike that it is impossible to conduct all of it to ground through the earth bonding wire.
+However, there is so much energy in a direct strike it is impossible to conduct all of it to ground through the earth bonding wire.
 The charge is just too big for the size of conductor you can install.
 But if the ground path is outside the hull, the extra charge will likely conduct through the air (plasma), improving the odds of saving the crew and the boat.
 Its all about understanding the theory and applying the best solution to improve the odds.

 If your mast is effectively a "single tree" in a forest of other conductive masts in a marina your chances of being hit are reduced.
 It is the solitary sailboat out on open water that stands the greatest chance of being hit.
 NEVER BE THE HIGHEST OBJECT AROUND!
 However, being in a forest is no reason to avoid installing a lightning ground.
-I think the reason that boat manufacturers don't install lightning protection is in the mistaken belief they would be legally liable if the system should fail to protect.
+I think the reason that boat manufacturers don't install lightning protection is the mistaken belief they would be legally liable if the system should fail to protect.
 The second reason is that there is no mandatory requirement for it.
-I'm disappointed in the lack of standards and enforcement in this area but I also understand the complications involved with the variables.
+I'm disappointed in the lack of standards and enforcement in this area but I also understand the complications with the variables involved.

 2011-05 BoatUS - "The power and rage of the weather showed itself recently with the devastating springtime tornados that roared through the southern US.
 For recreational boaters, summer thunderstorms bring danger not only with wind and waves, but also with lightning strikes.
 BoatUS Seaworthy Magazine recently took a look at how to protect yourself from this hazard while boating, sailing or fishing and gave these tips: